shouldibeworried/covid19/README.md

 taking the average over a 7 day period, we can get a more meaningful number.
 This comes, of course at the expense of having a delay before you can see the full effect of a new policy.

+### Why does it not show the R0, projected deaths, or estimated infection for some places?

+Once the number of cases becomes too small, the calculations become susceptible to noise.
+That's why I'm not calculating these numbers unless there is a minimum number of cases and deaths.

+For the [estimated cases](#estimated-infections) I have added an additional criterion that the case fatality must be greater than 0.5%, that is the lower bound of the presumed infection fatality interval.
+A case fatality below that almost certainly means that a country is underreporting deaths.
+Yes, I'm looking at you, Spain.